jbossorg/jira-jenkins-gadget/README.md

-'Gadget to show Jenkins/Hudson build status' JIRA plugin
+'Gadget to show Jenkins/Hudson build status' Jira plugin
 =====================================================

-This is a plugin for Atlassian JIRA with Gadget that allows to show status of defined build from Jenkins/Hudson server on JIRA Dashboard.
+This is a plugin for Atlassian Jira with Gadget that allows to show status of defined build from Jenkins/Hudson server on Jira Dashboard.

 Installation
 -------------
-1. This plugin is Type 2, so it can be installed and upgraded directly over JIRA Administration GUI.
+1. This plugin is Type 2, so it can be installed and upgraded directly over Jira Administration GUI.
 It is available from [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/org.jboss.jira.plugin.build-gadgets).
-2. You have to add Jenkins/Hudson server URL (eg. `http://hudson.jboss.org/*`) to the JIRA [Whitelist](https://confluence.atlassian.com/display/JIRA/Configuring+the+Whitelist) also.
+2. You have to add Jenkins/Hudson server URL (eg. `http://hudson.jboss.org/*`) to the Jira [Whitelist](https://confluence.atlassian.com/display/JIRA/Configuring+the+Whitelist) also.

 Gadget Use
 ----------
-For short description how to use this gadget you can see [Display jenkins build status on JIRA Dashboard and SBS pages](https://community.jboss.org/en/website/blog/2012/11/06/display-jenkins-build-results-on-jira-dashboard-and-sbs-pages) blogpost.
+For short description how to use this gadget you can see [Display jenkins build status on Jira Dashboard and SBS pages](https://community.jboss.org/en/website/blog/2012/11/06/display-jenkins-build-results-on-jira-dashboard-and-sbs-pages) blogpost.

 Build
 -------------